Shore Path

 The Shore Path is a coastal path in Bar Harbor, Maine, United States.
 Established in 1881, it runs along the shore of Frenchman Bay, from Ells Pier, beside Agamont Park, in the north to an east–west-running continuation of the path at the eastern end of Wayman Lane.
 To the west of the path, mostly in its southern section, are the properties of several of Bar Harbor's historic "cottages".
-Several exits along its route lead through to Bar Harbor's Main Street (about 0.3 miles away at its most distant point).
+Several exits along its route lead through to Bar Harbor's Main Street, about 0.3 miles away at its most distant point.
 Cycling is not permitted on the Shore Path.

 Balance Rock, deposited during an ice age, is located on the shore beside the path.

 Between 2012 and 2016, Bar Harbor's Village Improvement Association (VIA) spent $150,000 repairing and improving 1200 feet of the Shore Path.
 This work included resurfacing the gravel path and rebuilding seawalls.
 A new bench commemorating the donor of Glen Mary Park, Mary Shannon, was installed in the fall of 2014.
 The VIA pledged another $30,000 to improve the path in front of Grant Park, which was redone in coordination with the redevelopment of the park in 2017.

+In January 2024, the path suffered extensive damage during a storm.
+It kept the path closed into the summer.